-Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel / hostel in Lhasa.
-Afternoon have a good rest to acclimatize the high altitude.
+Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel in Lhasa.
+Then have a good rest to acclimatize the high altitude.
 Overnight at Lhasa.
 (B)=breakfast

 Today you will be arranged to visit Drepung, Sera monasteries.
 Both monasteries are Gelugpa (yellow hat) sect monastic colleges.
 Drepung monastery was the seat of the Government prior to Potala, it was once the world largest monastery in the history with 10,000 monks hailed from different monasteries all over Tibet.
 Sera monastery is famous for its Buddhism philosophical debate practice, the clapping sound and aggressive expression of the monks are well worth to see.
 Norbulingka is the summer palace of Dalai Lama, you can visit the residences of different lineages of the Dalai Lama.
 The park is crowded with picnickers and traditional activities during the Shoton (Yogurt festival) in August.
 Overnight at Lhasa.